Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 | Temperature | 65–85°F, stable conditions | Near heating/AC vents |

-Step 1: Humidity—The #1 Game Changer
+Step 1: Humidity — The #1 Game Changer

 This is the single most important factor in Calathea care.
 If you take nothing else from this article, remember this: humidity is everything.

-According to Wikipedia, Calathea plants are native to tropical rainforests in South America, where humidity levels often exceed 80%.
+Calathea belongs to the Marantaceae family and is native to the tropical rainforest floors of South America, where humidity routinely sits well above 70%.
 Your average American home?
-About 30-40% humidity—and as low as 20% in winter with the heat running.
+About 30–40% humidity — and as low as 20% in winter with the heat running.
+That mismatch is why so many Calatheas struggle indoors.

 My Humidity Wake-Up Call

 When my Calathea’s leaves started getting crispy edges, I assumed I wasn’t watering enough.
 Wrong.
-I bought a cheap hygrometer (humidity meter), and discovered my living room humidity was sitting at 28%.
+I bought a cheap hygrometer (humidity meter) and discovered my living room humidity was sitting at 28%.

-Target humidity for Calathea: 50-65% (some varieties like Orbifolia prefer even higher)
+Target humidity for Calathea: 50–65% (some varieties like Orbifolia prefer even higher).

 How to Actually Increase Humidity